-CELEBRATING YOUNG PEOPLE AWARDS - 23 November 2017
+CELEBRATING YOUNG PEOPLE AWARDS 2017

-WHO WILL YOU NOMINATE?
+WHO WOULD YOU NOMINATE?

-Nominations are now open.
 Consider your young unsung hero or heroine.
 Or maybe a group worth singling out.
 These awards are a chance to honour young people whom we might not otherwise notice, and when we stop to think there are so many worth celebrating.

-Nominations close on 13 October.
+Nominations closed on 13 October.